 Beef jerky can be made with many different cuts of beef.
-So, what are the best cuts of beef to use for making beef jerky?
+So, what is best cut of beef to use for making beef jerky?
 Many of our customers make their own beef jerky too, so knowing which cuts are the best, can help you make great beef jerky just like we do.

 Brisket Beef Jerky

 Most people don’t know that brisket is a tough cut of beef.
 However, but when slow cooked with the right spices and marinade it really bring out the natural beef flavor and become extra tender, making it a perfect choice for beef jerky.
 Brisket beef is usually sold boneless, so that makes it easy to use for making beef jerky.

 Once you make your first batch of beef jerky, you will realize why beef jerky is so expensive.
 It takes both time and a superior beef jerky marinade to make the best brisket beef jerky.
 Depending upon your brisket beef jerky recipe or any jerky recipe, you can lose nearly fifty percent of your finished beef jerky just in the cooking process but that is also why it tastes so good; because the flavors intensify as they become more concentrated.